 Cordell Hull: Fishing is slow.
 Water temperature is 91 degrees.
 Lake is fairly stable.
 A few walleye are being caught near Celina while trolling channels with deep running crankbaits.

 Dale Hollow: Fishing is slow.
-Water temperature is 82 degrees.
+Water temperature is 86 degrees.
 Lake is falling.
-A few bass are being caught at night while fishing jigs and spinnerbaits in 15-to-20 feet of water, on points.
-A few walleye are being caught while jigging spoons on drops in 32 feet of water.
+A few walleye are being caught at night while trolling deep running crankbaits in 25-to-30 feet of water on flats.
+Bass fishing is fair with a few caught on jigs and spinnerbaits on points in 15 feet of water.
+A few trout are being caught near the dam while fishing under lights with nightcrawlers in 45 feet of water.

 Nickajack: The surface water temperature is in the mid to upper eighties.
 Lake anglers on the lower end are catching bass, catfish, sunfish and crappie.
 Bass are schooling in some areas.
 Topwater lures and lipless crankbaits are being used to catch the schoolers.
 Most of these bass are small fish.
 Flats, humps and ledges adjacent to the main channel are locations where most bass are being caught.
 Plastic worms are being used by most anglers.
 A few crappie are being caught along grass edges especially early in the day in areas adjacent to the channel.
 Current diversions are particularly good areas to begin the search.
 Most of those crappie being caught are of the black variety.
 Minnows and jigs are equal opportunity enticers.
 Catfish are being caught in the channel by those drifting with shad or meaty concoctions.
 Bluegill are being caught by those using jigs or crickets in most areas of the lake.
 Rocky banks along the main channel are good areas to catch bluegill.